The Department of Human Services (DHS) maintains the Youth Justice Victims Register.

 Youth Justice Victims Register confidentiality

-A victim’s contact information will be kept safe and confidential.
-It will not be used for anything else.
+Contact information of a person registered on the Youth Justice Victims Register will be kept safe and confidential.
+The contact information will not be used for any other purpose.

 The identity or registration of a victim will never be given to the young person.